Frequently asked questions

-Cancellation with less than 24 hours notice: the missed session will need to be paid for.
-I will try to reschedule where possible, depending on the circumstances, in order to avoid this, but I can't promise it.
-And of course I will discuss any mitigating circumstances with you.
+Cancellation with less than 24 hours notice: the missed session will need to be paid for unless I can reschedule, which I will try to do where possible, but I can't promise it.
+And of course I will be happy to discuss any mitigating circumstances with you.

 Do you offer an introductory session at a reduced rate?

-I offer an initial meeting of up to one hour at the reduced rate of £20.
+I offer an initial meeting/assessment session of up to one hour at the reduced rate of £20.

-This can become an assessment session if it feels right to you, or you might decide that you want to go away and think about whether or not to proceed to counselling with me.
+You might then choose to book your first session of counselling, or you might decide to go away and think about whether or not to proceed to counselling with me.

 Will there be a written contract?